This easy, creamy and delicious coconut pudding is coconut cream pie, without the pie part. A great coconut dessert to enjoy anytime.

 Eggs – As this is a custard pudding, the eggs are needed for the pudding to set, so can’t be omitted.

-Step-by-Step Photos
+Step-by-Step photos

 1. Start by combining all the ingredients except the coconut and the vanilla in a large saucepan.
 The process involves heating the mixture slowly over medium-low heat.
 This will take 10-15 minutes.
 Be patient.
 We need to warm the eggs slowly, so they don’t suddenly cook and you have a pot of scrambled eggs.
 Watch and stir regularly to start.
-As the mixture warms, stir constantly, so you can judge when it is is done and quickly get it off the heat.
+As the mixture warms, stir constantly, so you can judge when it is done and quickly get it off the heat.

 2. I start with a whisk, to make sure the mixture is nice and smooth to start.
 As it cooks, switch to a spoon, as it is easier to judge when the mixture is starting to thicken and nearing boiling.
 Once the pudding is getting close to done, I switch back to the whisk, to keep the pudding smooth.
-(If lumps appear, it isn’t a fail.
-You can generally whisk them out or pour through a sieve before adding the coconut).
+(If lumps appear, it isn’t a failure.
+You can generally whisk them out or pour them through a sieve before adding the coconut).
 When the pudding is done, remove the pot from the heat and stir in the coconut and vanilla.
 From there, you can ladle into individual serving dishes or into one large bowl.

-Refrigerate the pudding at least 2 hours, but it will be even better after 3 or 4 hours of refrigeration.
+Refrigerate the pudding for at least 2 hours, but it will be even better after 3 or 4 hours of refrigeration.
 If you like a skin on your pudding (my husband does, for sure!), leave the pudding uncovered in the fridge.
 If you don’t want a skin, let the plastic wrap come into contact with the top of the pudding as it refrigerates.

 - You can use either whole milk or half and half cream for this pudding, or you can split the difference and use half of each.
-I find the pudding make with whole milk quite satisfying for basic, everyday family eating.
+I find the pudding made with whole milk quite satisfying for basic, everyday family eating.
 Adding some or all half and half produces a richer and slightly thicker pudding, which is nice for a special dessert.

-- As this is an egg based pudding, you need to heat the mixture slowly, so keep the stove at the medium-low setting and be patient.
+- As this is an egg-based pudding, you need to heat the mixture slowly, so keep the stove at the medium-low setting and be patient.
 You don’t want to cook the mixture to a full boil, but just to the point where one bubble will break the surface or when the mixture noticeably thickens.
 Sometimes, the mixture will curdle, meaning you’ll notice lumps in it.
-Generally a vigorous whisk will smooth in out or an immersion blender at the end of cooking, but before adding the coconut.
+Generally, a vigorous whisk will smooth in out or an immersion blender at the end of cooking, but before adding the coconut.
 You can also pour it through a fine sieve into a bowl before adding the coconut, as well.

-- You will get about 4 large ramekins or 6 smaller ramekins, if making individual portions.
+- You will get about 4 large ramekins or 6 smaller ramekins if making individual portions.

 - Some may be wondering about adding coconut extract to this pudding.
 I don’t love extracts in general, as I never find the taste particularly pleasing and I don’t like the aftertaste.
-I just tend to prefer natural flavour, even if it isn’t quite as forward as when using an extract.
+I just tend to prefer the natural flavour, even if it isn’t quite as forward as when using an extract.
 But that’s just me.
 If you want to add a half teaspoon or so, go right ahead.

-- The pudding will keep in the fridge for several days, though after a certain point (48-hours-ish), it will start to thin actually, as the liquid separates from the solids.
+- The pudding will keep in the fridge for several days, though after a certain point (48 hours-ish), it will start to thin actually, as the liquid separates from the solids.
 It’s still fine to eat.
 You can stir it back together and enjoy.

 Get the Recipe: Coconut Cream Pudding